dendory/connix/README.txt

     remove_tags(text)
         Return the text without any HTML tags in it.
-        @param text: The text to process.
+        @param text: The text to process

     save(filename, data)
         Save data in a JSON file.